pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 4. The client interprets the response, handling the different types of responses that the server may have responded with.

-This PEP does not specify which choices the server makes in regards to handling a content type that it isn't able to return, and clients **SHOULD** be prepared to handle all of the possible responses in whatever way makes the most sense for that client.
+This spec does not specify which choices the server makes in regards to handling a content type that it isn't able to return, and clients **SHOULD** be prepared to handle all of the possible responses in whatever way makes the most sense for that client.

-However, as there is no standard format for how a ``300 Multiple Choices`` response can be interpreted, this PEP highly discourages servers from utilizing that option, as clients will have no way to understand and select a different content-type to request.
+However, as there is no standard format for how a ``300 Multiple Choices`` response can be interpreted, this spec highly discourages servers from utilizing that option, as clients will have no way to understand and select a different content-type to request.
 In addition, it's unlikely that the client *could* understand a different content type anyways, so at best this response would likely just be treated the same as a ``406 Not Acceptable`` error.

-This PEP **does** require that if the meta version ``latest`` is being used, the server **MUST** respond with the content type for the actual version that is contained in the response
+This spec **does** require that if the meta version ``latest`` is being used, the server **MUST** respond with the content type for the actual version that is contained in the response
 (i.e. A ``Accept: application/vnd.pypi.simple.latest+json`` request that returns